NASA Wins Four Telly Awards for Artemis Moon Coverage, More - NASA

 Bronze Winner, Craft-Writing

-Livestream coverage of the mission and milestones reached NASA’s largest streaming audience ever on its individual platforms, ultimately reaching nearly 290 million combined views across agency and commercial partnership streaming platforms.
+Livestream coverage of the mission and milestones reached NASA’s largest streaming audience ever on its individual platforms, ultimately reaching nearly 290 million combined views across agency platforms.
+Commercial streaming partners expanded the mission’s reach to a global audience of hundreds of millions more potential viewers.

 Watch all NASA content through a variety of online platforms: